gramps-project/gramps-web-docs/docs/install_setup/chat.md

 ```

-## Enabling semantic search
+## Configuring semantic search

-If the necessary dependencies are installed, enabling semantic search can be as simple as setting the `VECTOR_EMBEDDING_MODEL` configuration option (e.g. by setting the `GRAMPSWEB_VECTOR_EMBEDDING_MODEL` environment variable), see [Server Configuration](configuration.md).
+If the necessary dependencies are installed, configuring semantic search can be as simple as setting the `VECTOR_EMBEDDING_MODEL` configuration option (e.g. by setting the `GRAMPSWEB_VECTOR_EMBEDDING_MODEL` environment variable), see [Server Configuration](configuration.md).
 This can be any string of a model supported by the [Sentence Transformers](https://sbert.net/) library.
 See the documentation of this project for details and the available models.

 !!! warning